-With the Deonar Dumping Ground as one of the livelihood generators in Shivaji Nagar, the community seems to have reached complacency without questioning the indignity associated with waste related livelihood options.
-Combined with this, the cultural constraints upon women to stay away from income generation activities have imposed further limitations.
+With the Deonar Dumping Ground generating livelihoods for many in Shivaji Nagar, the community seems to have reached complacency without questioning the indignity and health hazards associated with waste related livelihood options.
+Combined with this, the cultural constraints upon women to stay away from income generation activities have imposed further limitations, pushing the burden on male members of every age.

 The Livelihood programme equips young boys and girls, men and women to aspire towards informed and sustainable livelihood decisions.
-The year gone by has seen a broad spectrum of adolescents, adults and more specifically, girls and women participating in this journey.
+The years gone by have seen a broad spectrum of adolescents, adults and more specifically, girls and women participating in this journey.
 The programme has worked assiduously on ensuring diversification of livelihood opportunities in the community by emphasising:

 The key interventions making the above possible have been: